peterantypas/maiana/README.md

 I am going to make it available as part of a kit (probably on tindie.com).
 The kit will include a 95% finished PCBA as well as the VHF antenna, enclosure and sealing components (which are NOT open sourced).
 The board will be programmed and tested, and the antenna will be perfectly matched.
-The cable and whatever lies on the other side of it will be the end user's responsibility.
+The cable and whatever lies on the other side of it will be the buyer's responsibility.

 ### License